xometry/volume-limiting-controller/README.md

 * serviceAccount.create and serviceAccount.name - by default, this chart will create a cluster role, cluster role binding, and service account to grant the controller the necessary kubernetes permissions to list pods and nodes, and taint and untaint nodes.
 If for security reasons you need to do this in some other way, you can create your own service account instead of having the chart make one for you.

+Notes:

+1. <a id="nitro-limit-footnote"> Observed behavior of some M-class instances is that they support a few more than 28 attachments: we have observed up to 32 attachments before hitting the actual limit.